DEXA Bone Densitometry

 FRAX® Tool

-The FRAX tool was developed by the World Health Organization to evaluate the fracture risks of patients with low bone mass.
+The FRAX tool was developed by the World Health Organization to evaluate the risk of fractures for patients with low bone mass.
 The FRAX® models have been developed from studying population-based cohorts from Europe, North America, Asia and Australia.
 FRAX® can help to identify people who have a greater chance of breaking a bone as well as people who might benefit from taking osteoporosis medicine.
 The tool looks at a person’s age, family history, bone density and other factors to estimate the patient’s chance of fracturing a hip or another major bone within the next ten years.
 It can be used to guide treatment decisions in postmenopausal women, men over the age of 50, and people with low bone density.

 Also Read About